 The best convertible sports car

-Why you should buy this: It’s one of the best-tuned convertibles on the market.
+Why you should buy this: It’s got supercar style and performance at a fraction of the price.

 Who it’s for: People who view driving as a joy, not a chore.